Government holding talks in step towards UK ban on foie gras

 “I invite cabinet ministers and government officials to a roundtable discussion with Animal Equality and the signatories of our open letter.”

-Lord Goldsmith, who is thought to support a ban, said: “There is no doubt that the production of foie gras from ducks or geese using force feeding raises very serious welfare issues.
+Lord Goldsmith, who is thought to support a ban, said: “There is no doubt that the production of foie gras from ducks or geese using force-feeding raises very serious welfare issues.
 The practice is rightly banned in the UK as it is incompatible with our own welfare standards.

 “As an independent nation, we now have the opportunity to go further, and through our action plan for animal welfare we have committed to looking into a ban on the import or sale of foie gras – and are building an evidence base to inform that decision.”